dukesann3/Phase-1-Project/README.md

 --- WHY JSON-SERVER WAS USED -----------------------------------------------------------------------------------

-The main reason JSON-server was used instead of a free API that is already built is because it gives me more freedom for my app and also, it is a good practice for making/organizing databases for my next phase projects.
+The main reason JSON-server was used instead of a prebuilt API is because it gives me more freedom and also, it is good practice for making/organizing databases for my next phase projects.

 --- CHALLENGES I FACED ------------------------------------------------------------------------------------------

 The biggest challenge I faced was a combination of my inexperience and the unknown.
-Although, I was able to finish the project, I was moving signifcantly slower and enountered a lot of new obstacles such as creating a search bar from scratch.
+Although, I was able to finish the project, I was moving signifcantly slow and enountered a lot of new obstacles such as creating a search bar from scratch and figuring out how to utilize CSS.